garciajv86/Employee-Tracker/README.md

 ## Link

 Below is a link to a walk through video demonstrating the app in use:<br>
+Need to add the link to the walk through video.
 [Employee_Tracker](https://)

 ## ScreenShot
+Need to add some screenshots of my app.
 ## Installation

 This app requires the MySQL database to be installed on your computer, I provided a link below.<br>